February 27, 2014

 Tucson, AZ –June 13, 2013 – Research Corporation for Science Advancement (RCSA), the nation’s oldest foundation devoted wholly to science, announced today five new Scialog® awards totaling $750,000 to support innovative research in the area of solar energy conversion.
 The five awards consist of three single-investigator and two multi-investigator awards, resulting in seven new Scialog Fellows.
 More

 The Scialog program, begun in 2010, is a hypothesis-driven experiment founded on the premise that RCSA can accomplish more by combining the funding of early-stage discovery research with intensive dialog and intentional collaboration building than can be accomplished by funding these processes in isolation.

-Seventy scientists and officials attended the conference, which was held at the Biosphere2 facility 20 miles north of Tucson, Arizona.
+Seventy scientists and officials attended the most recent conference, held in October 2013, at the Biosphere2 facility 20 miles north of Tucson, Arizona.
+More

 Research and the Transformation of Science Education The 19th-annual Cottrell Scholars Conference featured a rich mix of communication and collaboration as top teacher-scholars from some of America's leading research institutions came together July 10-12 in Tucson, Ariz.
 More

 Improving STEM education was part of the conversation at the 2013 Cottrell Scholar Winter Conference, held Friday and Saturday, February 1-2, at the Westin La Paloma Resort in Tucson, AZ.
 Primarily a strategy and planning event, 15 Cottrell Scholars from around the nation attended.
 More